anna-parker/MTKSimulations/PolytomySimulations/README.md

 <em>Left and Right: ARGs simulated under Kingman coalescence model, resolution rate 0.3 and strict resolve </em>

-We also investigated the impact of the `pre-resolve` parameter as well as the `final-no-resolve` parameter.
+We also investigated the impact of the `pre-resolve` parameter as well as the `final-no-resolve` parameter and find this to be a more optimal parameter configuration - see the `Consistency` section.